Skip to main content

 Primary Symptoms

-There are typical behaviours or that have been identified as symptoms of childhood developmental problems.
-These can be…
+Typical behaviours that have been identified as symptoms of unresolved childhood developmental traumas can include:

 • Substance abuse, addiction, negative escapisms